fdac18/news/README.md

    - Clarifications on the use of GC

 # Class on Sep 26
+   - Final project proposals are due The group needs to submit a project proposal (1.5-2 pages in IEEE format (see https://www.overleaf.com/latex/templates/preparation-of-papers-for-ieee-sponsored-conferences-and-symposia/zfnqfzzzxghk).
+The proposal should provide a brief motivation for the project, detailed discussion of the data that will be obtained or used in the project, along with a time-line of milestones, and expected outcome.

+# Class on Sep 24
    - Introducing cloud ifrastructure
       - assignment 1: set up use of the the GC.

-# Class on Sep 24
-   - Workplan/proposal finalized or the course project
-        - presentations in the class

-# Class on Sep 21
-   - Workplan/proposal finalized or the course project
-        - presentations in the class

-# Class on Sep 19
+# Class on Sep 19,21
-   - Working on the proposals for the final project
+   - Work on the proposals for the final project

 # Class on Sep 17
+   - Group representatives for MiniProject1
+      - Group 5
+      - Group 1
+      - Group 3
+      - Group 7
+      - Group 6

    - [Data storage](https://github.com/fdac18/lectures/blob/master/db.pdf)
    - Start working on the proposals for the final project
-   - Selected presentations from the MiniProject1

 # Class on Sep 14
    - Teams finalized or the course project